Ranbir Kapoor Talks About Being NEWLY IN LOVE, Is He Hinting At Alia Bhatt?

 "I'm painting a drastic picture right now, as a warning to myself that this could be me, and I don't want to be that person.
 I want to have healthy grandchildren, a companion, even at the age of 80," the actor signed off.

-Meanwhile on the work front, the Kapoor lad has been winning praises from all nooks and corners for Sanju trailer which released yesterday.
-The film is slated to release on 30th June.
+Meanwhile, on the work front, the Kapoor lad has been winning praises from all nooks and corners for Sanju trailer which released yesterday.
+The film is slated to release on June 30.

 ALSO READ: Kareena Kapoor Khan & Saif Ai Khan Feel AWFUL About Taimur Getting Clicked Wherever He Goes!